inf112-v21/G6-1/deliverables/ObligatoriskOppgave1.md

     Work task:
-- Create a method that registers if a player has visited a flag.
+- Create a method that registers if a localHumanPlayer has visited a flag.

 **6) As a user, I want the game to end when I have visited a flag.**

     Acceptance criteria:
-- When a robot moves to a tile with a flag it must be registered that the player has won.
+- When a robot moves to a tile with a flag it must be registered that the localHumanPlayer has won.
 The play window must then be removed.

     Work task:
-- Create a method for ending the game when a player has visited a flag.
+- Create a method for ending the game when a localHumanPlayer has visited a flag.
-- Create a method for exiting the play window when a player has visited a flag.
+- Create a method for exiting the play window when a localHumanPlayer has visited a flag.

 **7) As a user, I would like documentation on how to run the program.**

     Acceptance criteria:
-- The player should be able to read the documentation that states how the program works and runs.
+- The localHumanPlayer should be able to read the documentation that states how the program works and runs.

     Work task: